 Who can take the test?

-Any person with twelve months of experience in either plant production or plant sales, with written verification of such experience is eligible to take the test.
+Any person with twelve months of experience in either plant production or plant sales, is eligible to take the test.

 What’s on the test?